-Another theory is that mate drinkers in certain areas of South America often smoke tobacco and drink alcohol in excess which may be contributing factors.
-(31)
+Another theory holds that smoking tobacco and drinking alcohol in excess, which mate drinkers in certain areas of South America do, may be contributing factors.
+(32)

 How to Prepare Yerba Mate Tea

-There are many ways to prepare yerba mate that range from super simple to a little more involved.
+There are many ways to prepare yerba mate that range from super simple to fairly involved.